logan-anderson/note-app/README.md

 * mongodb
 * passport for user authentication
 * mongoose for database interactions
-* ejs for making html templates that are rendered serverside
+* ejs for making html templates that are rendered on the server side

 ## running the app